NiklasEi/www-nikl-me/blog/2022/dynamic-assets-in-bevy_asset_loader.md

 ## Supported extras

 I showed examples for loading a texture atlas and "simple" files as dynamic assets.
 You can also load an image directly as a `rust$StandardMaterial` or load a complete directory as a vector of untyped handles.
 With dynamic assets it is also possible to have optional fields on asset collections.
-If the key cannot be resoled at run time, the field will be `rust$None`.
+If the key cannot be resolved at run time, the field will be `rust$None`.

 In some cases, it is required to give more information at compile time than just the key.
 For example, when loading a directory, the field needs to be additionally annotated with `rust$#[asset(folder)]`.
 In the same way, optional fields need `rust$#[asset(optional)]`.
 This is a limitation I have not been able to lift, because I need to handle return types that are different from `rust$Handle<T>` separately at compile time.